 Staying blended into the shadows she made a quick and stealthy advance.
 Approaching the building was all too easy and she found a side door not just unlocked but propped open, letting the cool night air waft into the building.
 Silently she slipped through the door, moving towards the central work area of the large garage where she could hear the sounds of at least one person working on a car.

 The garage had space for multiple cars to be worked on at once.
-On one side of the room a car sat looking so new it was hard to believe it hadn’t just rolled out of the factory assembly line.
-But she knew that was impossible.
+On one side of the room a car sat looking so new it was hard to believe it hadn’t just rolled off of the factory assembly line, but she knew that was impossible.
 She didn’t know a lot about cars, but she did know that the model hadn’t been made for over twenty years.

 This must be what this mysterious Mechanic can do.
 They must be able to use their powers to ‘renew’ vehicles one component at a time, she thought.
 But where are they?
 She looked around the garage, searching for The Mechanic.
 She could hear someone working on one of the vehicles but the strange acoustics in the room made pinpointing which car they were under hard.